Bassadin/Bassadin/README.md

 Currently:
 - Planning a relaunch of my portfolio site, sometime...
-- Writing a Discord bot 🤖 with Docker
-- Done with my Bachelor's degree! 🎉🎉🎉 (Waiting for my certificate, lol)
+- Done with my Bachelor's degree! 🎉🎉🎉 Still waiting for my certificate...

 ---